 It all starts with our reliable cheesecake bar recipe.
 An oven-baked, crumbly pie crust topped with a luscious cheesecake made with eggs, flour, and cream cheese.
 These alone are cheesecake bars hard to forget, but with an extra drizzle of reduced bourbon barrel-aged Vermont maple syrup, you get yourself a very grown-up tasting version of everyone’s favorite creamy dessert.

 We enjoy adding bourbon in our cocktail creations once in a while, so we usually have a dusty bottle of Wild Turkey or Maker’s Mark way in the back of our liquor cabinet.
-For this recipe, we are using a product that we have available in our online shop that has both pure maple syrup and the essence of bourbon in one bottle: our Organic Bourbon Barrel-Aged Vermont Maple Syrup.
+For this recipe, we are using a product that we have that has both pure maple syrup and the essence of bourbon in one bottle: our Organic Bourbon Barrel-Aged Vermont Maple Syrup.
 We highly recommend this authentic maple syrup, but if you want to use your own syrup for our cheesecake, the substitute is only two tablespoons of bourbon, so don’t go spending more than you need to if you’re not a bourbon type of person.

 Today’s cheesecake bar recipe is everything but ordinary, but there’s a secret behind this fantastic flavor combination.
 For that, let’s pay a visit to Spoonabilities science corner.